IlyashenkoA/frontendmentor-dictionary/README.md

 ## About The Project

-Dictionary application uses the Dictionary API to search for words, as well as to return all the detailed information on the word.
-It is possible to play the audio file for a word, as well as switch the theme and font family of the application.
+Explore the capabilities of Dictionary App, a versatile tool that harnesses the power of the Dictionary API to provide you with comprehensive language insights.
+With this app, you can effortlessly search for words and gain access to detailed information, facilitating a deeper understanding of language nuances.

+One of the standout features is the ability to listen to pronunciations, allowing you to grasp correct pronunciation nuances and improve your language proficiency.
+The app also respects your preferences, enabling you to switch themes and font families, ensuring a personalized and comfortable experience.

+The Dictionary App is designed to empower you on your linguistic journey, helping you navigate the intricacies of language with ease.
+Whether you're a student, a language enthusiast, or simply seeking a reliable reference tool, this app provides you with a straightforward and convenient means to explore language, all within a user-friendly interface.

 <br />